Speak to a specialist solicitor at our law firm in North Yorkshire.

 This is a thought-provoking and positive article with practical advice by Rosalind Sedacca (author of How Do I Tell the Kids about the Divorce?) on keeping connected with your children after a divorce.
-If you would like advice on your separation or divorce or would like to explore how family mediation could work for you, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.
+If you would like advice on your separation or divorce, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.

 Divorce is a time for disconnect.
 It's not uncommon for you to feel alone, rejected and insecure in the months following your divorce.
 So can your children.
 It is important for you to strengthen your bond with your children during this time of transition - whether you are living with them or apart.